 The share of part-time workers has increased and is higher in small-sized establishments.

-The labor force is getting older; labor shortage and skill mismatch are potential problems in the future.
+The labor force is getting older and the fertility rate is below one; labor shortage and skill mismatch are potential problems in the future.

 Author's main message